oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 ### Threat Analysis

-This section revisits the payloads and consequences from {{threats}}, and discusses potential additional defenses.
+This section revisits the attack scenarios and consequences from {{threats}}, and discusses potential additional defenses.

-#### Attack Payloads and Consequences
+#### Attack Scenarios and Consequences

-If the attacker has the ability to execute malicious JavaScript code in the application's execution context, the following payloads become relevant attack scenarios:
+If the attacker has the ability to execute malicious JavaScript code in the application's execution context, the following attack scenarios become relevant:

-* Proxying Requests via the User's Browser (See {{payload-proxy}})
+* Proxying Requests via the User's Browser ({{scenario-proxy}})

 Note that this attack scenario results in the following consequences:

-* Client Hijacking (See {{consequence-hijack}})
+* Client Hijacking ({{consequence-hijack}})

 Note that client hijacking is an attack scenario that is inherent to the nature of browser-based applications.
 As a result, nothing will be able to prevent such attacks apart from stopping the execution of malicious JavaScript code in the first place.
 Techniques that can help to achieve this are following secure coding guidelines, code analysis, and deploying defense-in-depth mechanisms such as Content Security Policy ({{CSP3}}).